Update as of 10/2/2018:

 Construction is scheduled to begin September 4 and will take about two months.
 By November, 2018, the library will be even more user-friendly, beautiful, and safer as access from the main parking lot to the front entrance and entire front plaza will be completely renovated and greatly improved.
-The architectural design will be finished by the end of July.
 The library will remain open throughout most of the project.
 Planting for the new landscaping is scheduled for Spring, 2019.

 The library’s interior underwent a complete transformation four years ago in order to better serve the changing needs of the Wauconda Area community.
 The exterior of the building is in excellent shape, having been painted twice since it opened 20 years ago, and no changes are planned at this time.
 The plaza area in front of the library, however, is showing all the signs of 20 years of wear and tear.
 All of the concrete surfaces have been problematic.
 The stairs were replaced in 2007, and are already showing signs of deterioration again.
 The concrete surfaces throughout the area are stained, pock-marked and crumbling in many places in spite of our best efforts to patch and repair as needed.
 One more winter is likely to cause structural problems that could make some of the surfaces unsafe.
 Waiting until this happens could be a very costly mistake.